 iTeos Therapeutics, Inc. (iTeos Inc. or the Company), a Delaware corporation headquartered in Cambridge, Massachusetts (incorporated on October 4, 2019), is the successor to iTeos Belgium SA (iTeos Belgium) a company organized under the laws of Belgium in 2011 and headquartered in Charleroi, Belgium.
 The Company is a clinical stage biopharmaceutical company that focuses on developing cancer immunotherapies by targeting key mechanisms of immunosuppression in the tumor microenvironment.
-The most advanced clinical program is EOS-850, a small molecule antagonist of the A{2A}R, which is currently in an open-label Phase 1/2a clinical trial in adult patients and the second clinical program is EOS-448, an antibody directed to TIGIT, which entered a Phase 1/2a clinical trial in the February 2020.
+The most advanced clinical program is EOS-850, a small molecule antagonist of the A2AR, which is currently in an open-label Phase 1/2a clinical trial in adult patients and the second clinical program is EOS-448, an antibody directed to TIGIT, which entered a Phase 1/2a clinical trial in the February 2020.
 The Company also has a preclinical pipeline targeting additional mechanisms.

-On October 4, 2019, the Company completed a corporate reorganization in which iTeos Inc., iTeos Belgium, and the stockholders of iTeos Belgium entered into an Equity Contribution and Exchange Agreement (Share Exchange), pursuant to which all outstanding shares of preferred stock, common stock and profit certificates of iTeos Belgium were exchanged on a one-for-one basis for newly issued shares of iTeos Inc. iTeos Inc. was a newly-formed holding company, and as a result of the Share Exchange, iTeos Belgium became a wholly owned subsidiary of iTeos Inc. iTeos Therapeutics U.S. Inc. (iTeos U.S.) included the Company's U.S. operations and was located in Cambridge, Massachusetts. iTeos U.S., which was a wholly owned subsidiary of iTeos Belgium throughout 2019.
+On October 4, 2019, the Company completed a corporate reorganization in which iTeos Inc., iTeos Belgium, and the stockholders of iTeos Belgium entered into an Equity Contribution and Exchange Agreement (Share Exchange), pursuant to which all outstanding shares of preferred stock, common stock and profit certificates of iTeos Belgium were exchanged on a one-for-one basis for newly issued shares of iTeos Inc. iTeos Inc. was a newly-formed holding company, and as a result of the Share Exchange, iTeos Belgium became a wholly owned subsidiary of iTeos Inc. iTeos Therapeutics U.S. Inc. (iTeos U.S.) included the Company's U.S. operations and was located in Cambridge, Massachusetts. iTeos U.S., which was a wholly owned subsidiary of iTeos Belgium prior to the Share Exchange, continued to be a wholly owned subsidiary of iTeos Belgium throughout 2019.
 On February 28, 2020, iTeos Inc. purchased iTeos U.S. from iTeos Belgium and then the entities effectively merged.